Class 3 - Mrs Slater

-Miss Hall teaches children in Reception and Year 1.
+Mrs Slater teaches children in Reception, Year 1 and Year 2.

 Our Early-Years classroom is spacious and purpose-built, has a well-equipped outdoor learning area and the up-to-date technology that is common to all of our classrooms.

 Every day there are opportunities for play and more direct learning.
 Children are provided with activities that enable them to explore, investigate and practise emerging skills.

 We predominantly use the Oxford Reading Tree and Read, Write Inc schemes alongside the Letters and Sounds phonics programme.

 The Early Years Foundation Stage (EYFS) lasts until the end of Reception year.
 At the end of the year, your child's teacher decides to what extent they have met the 'Early Learning Goals'.

 The ELG identify key skills that children should demonstrate by the end of Reception.
 Children who have not met some or all of these will continue to work on these aspects in Year One.

 It is important that children settle quickly and look forward to school.
 Children who have been offered a place in school make several visits to meet everyone and get to know new faces - by the time they start, they will know their teacher, teaching assistant, will know where to go and will have made some new friends!

 Starting school is a big step and you may have lots of questions.
 We will invite you to attend an induction meeting in the summer term to discuss arrangements and answer any of your queries.

 - Do be positive